s-kachroo/Code-Champ/README.md

 #  Code-Champ

-In this repo there are questions related to the programming problems.
+In this repository, there are questions related to the programming in C++.
-Algorithms which are mainly used in competitive programming contest such as ACM-ICPC and other important topicsd for interview point of view.
+Algorithms and questions which are mainly used in competitive programming contests and there are many other important topics for interview point of view.